ergoplatform/ergo-appkit/docs/design-contracts/design-contracts.md

 the arrow to give it a name.

-The conditions shown in the `buyerOut` box have the form `bid ? condition`, which means they should be checked before the `bid` box can be spent.
+The conditions shown in the `buyerOut` box have the form `bid ? condition`, which means they should be verified in order to spend the `bid` box.
 The conditions have the following meaning:
 1) `tAmt: TID` require the box to have `tAmt` amount of `TID` token
 2) `R4 == bid.id`  require R4 register in the box to be equal to id of the